lachhebo/GabTag/README.md

 ## Description :

-GabTags is a GTK software written in Python, it allows user to add or modify tags on audio files.
+GabTag is a GTK software written in Python, it allows user to add or modify tags on audio files.

 It uses Mutagen to handle tags.
 I hope to make it available on Flathub as soon as possible.